RayCyr/Project_1/Project_1/Cloud_Security_Project/README Cloud Security Project.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+**Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because __
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+The main advantage of automating configuration with Ansible**

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._